harsha-chirumamilla/resume-screening/README.md

 4. RF.joblib: It is the machine learning model (Random Forest) which had the highest accuracy.
 This is the model used to  predict the category in which the resume fits.

-5. SQL.txt : Contains the MYSQL  queries to set up a database to store the details of the short listed candidates.
+5. SQL.txt : Contains the MySQL  queries to set up a database to store the details of the short listed candidates.

 6. HR.py: The page where HR enters the job role which is open for hiring, based on which shortlisting of candidates is done.
 Use the command “streamlit run HR.py” to run it in the local server.